How to Travel to Tibet From Australia?

 Get to Tibet by Train in China

 Taking a train is the cheapest way to Tibet.
-If your travel budget is tight and your time is loose, it would be the best choice for you to take a train to Tibet.
-Many cities also have the train to Lhasa, such as Beijing, Shanghai, Xining, Chengdu and Guangzhou, etc. It usually takes two or four days to get to Tibet according to the place of departure.
+If your travel budget is tight and your time is flexible, it would be the best choice for you to take a train to Tibet.
+Many cities, such as Beijing, Shanghai, Xining, Chengdu, and Guangzhou, have trains to Lhasa.
+It usually takes two or four days to get to Tibet, depending on the place of departure.

 And there are several types of seats you can choose from - hard seat, hard berth, and soft berth.
-Hard seat is the cheapest class of seating on the China Railway, but it is not suitable for long-distance travel.
+Hard seats are the cheapest class of seating on the China Railway, but they are not suitable for long-distance travel.
 The hard berth is more comfortable than the hard seat cos you can lie down rather than relying on the back chair when you want to sleep.
-The soft sleeper is the most comfortable class in Chinese railway seats.
-Although the price of the soft berth is the most expensive, there are lots of people choosing it.
+The soft sleeper is the most comfortable class of Chinese railway seats.
+Although the soft berth is the most expensive, there are lots of people who choose it.

 Timetable and Schedule of Trains to Tibet